Self-trapping and skin solitons in two-dimensional non-Hermitian lattices: Introduction

-Among the plethora of systems studied in non-Hermitian physics, the Hatano-Nelson (HN) model offers a prototypical lattice, where non-Hermiticity is realized through asymmetric nearest-neighbor couplings \cite{HN1, HN2}.
+Among the plethora of systems studied in non-Hermitian physics, the Hatano–Nelson (HN) model offers a prototypical lattice where non-Hermiticity is realized through asymmetric nearest-neighbor couplings \cite{HN1, HN2}.
 An intriguing feature of this model is the NHSE, i.e., the exponential localization of eigenmodes at the boundary of the system under open boundary conditions (OBC).
-Initially proposed to describe localization-delocalization transitions in condensed matter systems, the HN model remained for years a purely theoretical concept in mathematical physics \cite{HN3}.
-However, recent advances in optics have enabled its experimental realization \cite{HN_Exp1, HN_Exp2}, opening new possibilities for practical applications in photonic cavities and lasers \cite{HN_Exp3, HN_Exp4, HN_Exp5, HN_Exp6}, as well as, ultracold atoms \cite{Fermi}.

-The extension of the NHSE to two-dimensional (2D) systems reveals even richer localization features, that depend on the direction and strength of coupling asymmetry \cite{2D_1, 2D_2, 2D_3}.
-When the coupling asymmetry is along a single direction, NHSE manifests as side-localized modes; however, when asymmetric couplings are present in both directions, the eigenmodes exhibit significant spatial asymmetry as they become localized at specific lattice corners.
-Notably, most studies related to higher-dimensional lattices have focused on the topological nature of the NHSE, exploring bulk–boundary correspondence and redefining topological invariants, \cite{Topo1, Topo2, Topo3, Topo4, Topo5, Topo6, Topo7}, while much less attention has been devoted to transport features.
+Initially proposed to describe localization–delocalization transitions in solid-state systems, the HN model remained for years a purely theoretical concept in mathematical physics \cite{HN3}.
+However, recent advances in optics have enabled its experimental realization \cite{HN_Exp1, HN_Exp2}, opening new possibilities for practical applications in photonic cavities and lasers \cite{HN_Exp3, HN_Exp4, HN_Exp5, HN_Exp6, topo10} as well as ultracold atoms \cite{Fermi}.
+The extension of the NHSE to two-dimensional (2D) systems reveals even richer localization features that depend on the direction and strength of coupling asymmetry \cite{2D_1, 2D_2, 2D_3, 2D_4, 2D_5}.
+When the coupling asymmetry is along a single direction, the NHSE manifests as side-localized modes; however, when asymmetric couplings are present in both directions, the eigenmodes exhibit significant spatial asymmetry as they become localized at specific lattice corners.
+Notably, most studies related to higher-dimensional lattices have focused on the topological nature of the NHSE, exploring bulk–boundary correspondence and redefining topological invariants \cite{Topo1, Topo2, Topo3, Topo4, Topo5, Topo6, Topo7}, while much less attention has been devoted to transport features \cite{2D_4}.